PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * It is *usually* preferable to name a variable after its name rather than its symbol.
-An object named ``Debye_length`` is more broadly understandable than ``lambda_D``.
-However, there are some exceptions to this guideline.
+An object named ``Debye_length`` is more broadly understandable and searchable than ``lambda_D``.
+However, there are some exceptions to this guideline:

-  * Symbols used widely across plasma science can be used with low risk of confusion, such as when using :math:`T` for temperature or :math:`β` for plasma `~plasmapy.formulary.dimensionless.beta`.
+  * Symbols used widely across plasma science can be used with low risk of confusion, such as :math:`T` for temperature or :math:`β` for plasma `~plasmapy.formulary.dimensionless.beta`.
-    However, different symbols may be used for different subfields of plasma science.

-  * Symbols defined in docstrings can be used with decreased likelihood of confusion.
+  * Symbols that are defined in docstrings can be used with decreased likelihood of confusion.

+  * Sometimes code that represents an equation will be more readable if the Unicode characters for the symbols are used, especially for complex equations.
+For someone who is familiar with the symbols, ``λ = c / ν`` will be more readable than ``lambda = c / nu`` or ``wavelength = speed_of_light / frequency``.

-  * If the implementation of a function is based on a journal article, then the function might be more readable and maintainable if the variable names are based on the symbols used in that article.
-The article should be cited in the docstring of that function so that it appears in the |bibliography|.
+  * If an implementation is based on a journal article, then it might be more readable and maintainable if the variable names are based on the symbols used in that article.
+The article should be cited in the appropriate docstring so that it appears in the |bibliography|.

-  * Sometimes code that represents an equation will be most readable if the Unicode characters for the symbols are used.
-For example, ``λ = c / ν`` will be
-    ``lambda = c / nu`` or ``wavelength = speed_of_light / frequency``.
-    Using Unicode characters for variable names is most beneficial for complex equations.

 * To mark that an object is not part of PlasmaPy's public API_, begin its name with a leading underscore (e.g., ``_private_variable``).
   Private variables should not be included in ``__all__``.

-* In most situations, avoid single character variable names.
-Single character variable names may be used for standard plasma physics symbols (i.e., ``B``) or as indices in ``for`` loops (though more descriptive names are preferred).
+* Avoid single character variable names except for standard plasma physics symbols (e.g., ``B``) or as indices in ``for`` loops.

-* In general, avoid encoding type information in a variable name.
+* Avoid encoding type information in a variable name.

 * Intermediate variable names can provide additional context and meaning.
 For example, suppose we have a conditional operating on a